kmarrrahul/samplemuleprojects/salesforce-analytics-app/README.md

 Scenario 1 : Creating a new DataSet/Adding to an existing DataSet and uploading records in the DataSet.
 (In Batches and in one go)
-Scenario 2 : Overwriting the dataset with new set of Data Scenario 3 : Creating a DataSet with a Primary Key and uploading records in the DataSet.
+Scenario 2 : Overwriting the dataset with new set of Data Scenario 3 : Creating a DataSet with a Primary Key and inserting/updating records in the DataSet.
-Scenario 4 : Updating (Upserting) the records in the Dataset.
-Scenario 5 : Deleting records in the DataSet
+Scenario 4 : Deleting records in the DataSet